ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

     It simply queries (via localhost) PetClinic's readiness health endpoint.
 This probe will let Kubernetes know when to send traffic to a PetClinic replica.
 When you send traffic to the application, only the available replicas will receive it.
 This means that replicas which aren't ready for traffic don't accidentally get it, preventing errors for the user.

-These 3 probes serve to declare to Kubernetes the way your application (and the replicas that make it up) should behave, enabling the system to monitor and take action on your behalf (restarting the container or removing it's pod's endpoint from service) when the current state (the status) does not meet the desired state (your specification).
+These 3 probes serve to declare to Kubernetes the way your application (and the replicas that make it up) should behave, enabling the system to monitor and take action on your behalf (restarting the container or removing its pod's endpoint from service) when the current state (the status) does not meet the desired state (your specification).

 The rollout task you created before as `deploy-dev` will only complete once all desired replicas are ready, implying that both the `startup` (initial liveness) and `readiness` probes have successfully passed and all replicas of your application are initially alive and ready for business.